Share Hearing the Changes

 Hearing and figuring out the chords to a song takes the same skills as transcribing a song and is limited to the chords of the song.
 You might be doing it in real-time as you are playing the song or listening to the song.

-- Find where the chord changes are.
-Locate the bass or root of the first chord.
+- Locate the bass or root of the first chord.

 - Is the chord major or minor?

-- Minor chords are sad and mysterious.
+- Minor chords have a sad and mysterious quality.

 Root Voicings

-If the song is simple, then start checking to see if the chord is a major, minor, 7th or power 5 chords.
-Maybe a sus4, sus2 or add 2, add 9 chords.
 At the heart of the overwhelming majority of chords are the basic traditional triads, the major, minor, diminished, and augmented triads that form the foundation of ALL chords traditionally built in thirds.

 If it is a more sophisticated rich harmony, a.k.a. chords.
-Then try 4-part chords maj7, m7, 7, dim7, aug7, etc…
+Then try 4-part chords maj7, m7, 7, dim7, aug7, etc… These are often called Jazz

 With each success, on to the next chord.

-NOTE: Sometimes it is easier to figure this out on piano than the ukulele or guitar.
+NOTE: Sometimes it is easier to figure this out on piano then the ukulele or guitar.
 You don't need piano technique, you just need to know how to make Simple Chords on the Piano and knowing the names of the piano keys — pretty easy on piano.

 Bass Voicings